Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Summary and Discussion

 \section{Summary and Discussion}

-We {\mk examine the stochastic Hopf bifurcation from the perspective of the Markov semigroup and the spectrum of its generator}. {\mk The latter---the mixing spectrum---provides a characterization of the dynamics, permitting among other things a decomposition of the correlation functions and related power spectra.
-Contrary to the traditional characterization of a bifurcation in terms of crossing of the imaginary axis by the eigenvalues of the linearized problem, the mixing eigenvalues have real parts that remain negative as one crosses the criticality.
-Bifurcations are instead characterized by a change in the structure of the mixing spectrum, and thus of decay of correlations.
-The mixing spectrum allows the unifying framework of stochastic analysis and Fokker-Planck equations to be brought to bear on the study of stochastic bifurcations.
-For instance, the stochastic analysis techniques reviewed in \cite{Chekroun_al_RP2} are applied here to the Hopf bifurcation case and small-noise expansions are derived for the corresponding eigenvalues and eigenfunctions.}
+We examined the stochastic Hopf bifurcation from the perspective of the Markov semigroup and the spectrum of its generator. {\mk The latter---the RP spectrum---provides a characterization of the dynamics, permitting among other things a decomposition of the correlation functions and related power spectra; {\mkr see \cite[Corollary 1 and Sec.~2.3]{Chekroun_al_RP2}.} Contrary to the traditional characterization of a bifurcation in terms of crossing of the imaginary axis by the eigenvalues of the linearized problem, the RP resonances have real parts that remain negative as one crosses the criticality.
+Bifurcations are instead characterized by a change in the {\mkr geometric patterns formed by} the RP spectrum {\mkr in the left half complex plane}, and {\mkr in particular the} decay of correlations.
+The RP spectrum allows {\mkr for a} unifying framework of stochastic analysis and Fokker-Planck equations {\mkr relevant and useful for} the study of stochastic bifurcations.
+For instance, the stochastic analysis techniques reviewed in~\cite{Chekroun_al_RP2} {\mkr and related decomposition formulas of correlations and power spectra}, are applied here to the Hopf bifurcation case and small-noise expansions are derived for the corresponding eigenvalues and eigenfunctions in terms of an adimensional small parameter involving the noise level and the coefficients controlling the stability of the deterministic solutions.}